 Name Meaning Temperature Monitors in case the temperature exceeds or falls below the value specified.
 Ring redundancy When ring redundancy is present, enable this function.
 Connection errors Enable this function to monitor every port link event in which the Propagate connection error checkbox is active.
+Ethernet module removal Enable this global function to monitor the removal of a module.
+Also enable the individual module to monitor.
 External memory removal Enable this function to monitor the presence of an external storage device.
 External memory not in sync The device monitors synchronization between the device configuration and the configuration stored in the external memory (ENVM).
 Power supply Enable this function to monitor the power supply.